StephenSQ/Project_MindSwept/README.md

 ## Alright.
 Now on to links :

 The text to be linked are enclosed with [ ] immidiately followed by a ( ) to enclose the link.
 Here's where I learned this :( )
 [Markdown Syntax Guide](https://www.markdownguide.org/basic-syntax/#links "add a link title to appear upon hover with quotation marks :() HOW AMAZING IS THAT ?")
-"To quickly turn a URL or email address into a link, enclose it in angle brackets. :"
+"To quickly turn a URL or email address into a link, enclose it in angle brackets." :
 <https://www.markdownguide.org/basic-syntax/#links>
 <quandale008@goofyahh.com>
 It can also be formatted like usual ***<https://www.markdownguide.org/basic-syntax/#links>***